T. B. L. Webster: Background

 He was the son of Sir Thomas Lonsdale Webster.
 During World War I he attended Charterhouse.
 As a student at Oxford University, he first studied Greek vases that John Beazley had brought in, but soon switched to Menander and developed a lifelong interest in Greek comedy that resulted in "reconstructions of the plots of lost plays and ... collections of evidence from widely disparate sources bearing on the history of the Greek theater".

 Career

-He followed William Moir Calder (1880–1960) as Hulme Professor of Greek at Manchester University, a position he held 1931–48, when he was followed by H. D. (Henry) Westlake (1906–92).
-He then was Professor of Greek at University College London 1948–68 and in 1953 established the Institute of Classical Studies.
+He followed William Moir Calder (1880–1960) as Hulme Professor of Greek at Manchester University, a position he held 1931–48, when he was followed by H. D. Westlake (1906–1992).
+He then was Professor of Greek at University College London 1948–1968 and in 1953 established the Institute of Classical Studies.
 During World War II he served as an officer in the military intelligence.
 After his wife, the Classicist A. M. Dale, died in 1967, he moved to Stanford University as professor of classics and as an emeritus.